 A dedicated account manager is available with some proxy services.
 They will be your only point of contact while the service is in operation.
 Account managers can assist you with particular issues or provide their experience to help you achieve your business objectives.

 But be aware – you’ll find many promotional tips out there.
 Don’t stick with a service that you don’t like.
-Try other providers if you bought a monthly plan and the service doesn’t seem to be working out.
+Try other providers if you bought a monthly plan and the service doesn’t seem to work out.
 Don’t think about using proxy services for illegal activities.
 Before getting a plan, you’ll most likely have to go through a KYC check.
 It usually takes up to three days but helps to keep the network clean.

 Think About the Cost